pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 A Horace job uses the particular implementation of  **iMessageFramework** and deploys the methods, defined in the interface above to communicate with neighboring workers when it becomes necessary according to the algorithm logic.
 Some coarse logic, providing basic communications and synchronization is implemented in *worker* script.

-[^1]: The developer should expect that error may happen during a worker execution, and the *Fail* message or *Canceled* message can be send from the client instead of expected message.
-The *receive_message* may return cancellation message instead and developer should build the code, which deals with this situation. *receive_all* method will throw appropriate exception which, would dealt with appropriately by the *parallel_worker*.
+[^1]: The developer should expect that error may happen during a worker execution, and the *Fail* message or *Canceled* message can be send from the client instead of regular exchange message.
+If *receive_message* command is issued in synchronous mode, the frameworks based on the real MPI exchange checks for interrupt once, and enters into synchronous MPI read or wait state, waiting appropriate synchronous message to appear.
+If an interrupt message has been send instead regular message, indicating error or cansellation issued by other parallel worker, the receive remain in waiting for initial message state.
+An interript messge usually indicate critical state so framework will be canceled through parallel interrupt, but if this is not happening, the parallel worker will hang up.
+The *receive_all* method should be used instead of *receive_message* in any situation where synchronous receive can get interrupt instead of expected message. *receive_all* method will also fail on time-out if the requested syncronous message is not send within the expected time interval.

 #### Common initialization.